supratiktechandanalytics/AIpoweredsimplechatbot/README.md

 # A Simple ChatBot using ChatterBot and Flask

-## What is a ChatBot?

-A chatbot is a computer program that conducts the conversation between the user and a computer by using textual or auditory means.
-It works as a real-world conversational partner.

-You have seen different chatbots in your life Siri, Cortana, Alexa, and so forth.
-As per a review, the chatbot is required to finish around 80% of all works in the coming decades.
-Presently, chatbots are practically finishing 30% of the tasks.
-With the expanding boom, it has turned out to be imperative to learn Machine Learning and Artificial Intelligence.

 ## Working of ChatterBot

 ChatterBot is a Python library that makes it easy to generate automated responses to a user’s input.
 ChatterBot uses a selection of machine learning algorithms to produce different types of responses.
 This makes it easy for developers to create chat bots and automate conversations with users.
 The language independent design of ChatterBot allows it to be trained to speak any language.
 Additionally, the machine-learning nature of ChatterBot allows an agent instance to improve it’s own knowledge of possible responses as it interacts with humans and other sources of informative data.